MuteJester/Simple_Image_Processing_Library/README.md

 __Modifying A Single Index__

     void Set_Pixel_By_Inedx(int index, uint8_t value) :-

-  Use an index in order to modify a spesific 1/3 pixel of an image keep in mind the each pixel consists of 3 index's
+  Use an index to modify a specific 1/3 pixel of an image keep in mind each pixel consists of 3 index's

   __Loading A Blank Frame__

     void Load_Blank_Canvas() ;-

-  Use the following function in order to load into class memory a black image when calling the methood it will prompt the user to input all needed data for creation of the Canvas.
+  Use the following function to load into class memory a black image when calling the method it will prompt the user to input all needed data for creation of the Canvas.

     void Load_Blank_Canvas(int width,int height,char set_color) :-

-  Create clear canvas and load it the calss memory with starting fill defined by "set_color" the height of the canvas and the width passed to the method as argumetns no user prompt in the methood itself;
+  Create a clear canvas and load it the class memory with starting fill defined by "set_color" the height of the canvas and the width passed to the method as arguments no user prompt in the method itself;

   __Printing Pixel Data To Console__

     void printImdata() ;-

-  prints to consle a matrix of pixel (already compressed each 3 index's into a single color) the matrix is a char matrix where each char represents the color in the same position in the image , meaning if the (i,j) in matrix are = "b" it meants the(i,j) pixel in the image is blue, same goes for all base colors, for colors which are'nt in the base color group ,(r,g,b,W,B,G,y) , the matrix will display 'M' for "mixed" .
+  prints to console a matrix of pixels (already compressed each 3 index's into a single color) the matrix is a char matrix where each char represents the color in the same position in the image , meaning if the (i,j) in matrix are = "b" it means the(i,j) pixel in the image is blue, same goes for all base colors, for colors which aren't in the base color group ,(r,g,b,W,B,G,y) , the matrix will display 'M' for "mixed".

  __Prompt Drawing Method__

     void Manual_Draw():-

-  calling this method prompts the user to use the arrow keys inorder to draw on loaded image\canvas it is not recomended for large images or canvas sizes as for the interface is being displayed on the consle window and large images will cause the console to shift values as for lack of space.
+  calling this method prompts the user to use the arrow keys in order to draw on loaded image\canvas it is not recommended for large images or canvas sizes as for the interface is being displayed on the console window and large images will cause the console to shift values as for lack of space.

-  Useage:
+  Usage:
-  arrow key to navigate accross pixels;
+  arrow key to navigate across pixels;
-  press 'e' when the selector '[]', is on the disierd pixel.
+  Press 'e' when the selector '[]', is on the desired pixel.

   Insure that the selctor changed into "input mode" , after hiting 'e', the selctor should go from '[]',to '_'.